andrevidela/Research-report/Thesis/index.md

 I have learned a lot during this master project.
 Not only about linear types, quantitative types, graded modal types, containers, categories, optimisation techniques, benchmarking, program safety, compiler design and implementation, etc.

-Most importantly I learned about myself and how I best approach research topics.
+But I also learned about myself and how I best approach research topics.
 Research is not an activity to carry out alone, it is not a mindless job, and it is not limited to the ivory tower that is higher education.
 I learned that I do my best research work when I explore the paths that opens in the forest of knowledge after clearing one of them.
 I would never have understood graded modalities if I wasn’t distracted by semirings.
 I would never have understood semirings if I wasn’t frustrated porting some code to Idris2 and noticing the limitations of `0`, `1` and `ω`.
 I would have never started porting code to Idris2 if I wasn’t looking for an escape from writing test for my performance improvements.

 While this behaviour is dangerous, in that it can result in nothing of value produced, it also taught me the importance of having a strong and reliable support group.
 Friends, both in research and otherwise, focus the mind, which results in a more focused work.
 Finally, research is not something one can _tune out of_, thoughts linger, ideas sprawl out of control and new connections are drawn during every event of daily life.
 I have discovered that sharing my research through teaching has been an extremely effective mean to contextualise my work and to put boundaries between personal and research life.

 Quantitative types, just like me, still have a long way to go.
 The work displayed here is only a minuscule sliver of what can be done, and needs to be done, for them to become commercially significant.
-In line with the two main topics of this thesis, I think the areas quantiative types need to improve are ergonomics and performance.
+In line with the two main topics of this thesis, I think the areas quantitative types need to improve are ergonomics and performance.
 They are two pain points that functional programming has failed to fix, while other programming language have been successful basing their entire value proposition upon them (Rust, Javascript, Python, etc).

 Ergonomics have made huge strides forward with interactive development environment like we find in Idris, Agda or Coq.
 But their gimmicks cannot sustain the behemoth of features that commercially successful programming languages showcase.
 Linear types won’t turn the balance around, but they will help in some important aspects: ensuring APIs contracts and protocols are respected, showing those information in the type, and therefore in the documentation, help the compiler generate more helpful error messages, and help guide new users navigate complex programs by being explicit about usage rules that were left unwritten before.